 A charitable gift annuity (CGA) is a simple agreement between the donor and the National Gallery of Art.
 In exchange for an irrevocable gift of at least $10,000, the Gallery agrees to pay the donor or other individual(s) whom the donor names, an annual fixed income for life—a fixed percentage of the original gift value, which is based on the age(s) of the annuitant(s).
-(See table for all rates, based on age).
 The remainder becomes available to the Gallery for its use at the death of the annuitant(s).
 A gift annuity can be established with a contribution of cash or securities; income beneficiaries must be at least sixty years old.
 Gift annuities are administered at no cost to the donor.
 A donor who establishes a gift annuity receives an immediate income tax deduction for the gift portion of the original principal minus the value of the income payments to be made to the annuitant(s).
 If a CGA is created with appreciated securities, the capital gains taxes due will be deferred and, in some cases, reduced.

 The annuity payments are guaranteed and backed by the full, unrestricted assets of the Gallery.
 Part of the annuity may be income tax free, increasing overall return.
 The gift annuity may be set up over a period of one or two lifetimes—one of which is often the donor’s.

 Benefits of Establishing a Charitable Gift Annuity at the Gallery:

 - Provides for the future of the Gallery

 - Establishes an important legacy for donors and/or their family

 - Sets up a lifetime income stream at an attractive rate of return

 - Allows for a charitable income tax deduction, and deferral and/or reduction of capital gains tax